Indian-American Pramila Jayapal named vice chair of a key congressional subcommittee

-WASHINGTON: Indian-American Congresswoman Pramila Jayapal has been named vice chair of the Subcommittee on Antitrust, Commercial, and Administrative Law.
+Indian-American Congress-woman Pramila Jayapal has been named vice chair of the Subcommittee on Antitrust, Commercial, and Administ-rative Law.

 Chennai-born Jayapal, 55, from the Democratic Party, will oversee the subcommittee’s urgent work on antitrust, big tech, reining in anti-competitive behaviour, helping prevent monopolistic practices, protecting a free press, and allowing innovation to thrive.